trak3r/rngesus/README.md

 # TODO
 - imagery; would be cool if pages looked like old D&D manuals with black & white ink art filling dead space on the page
     - the AI got way off the rails with this one and somehow managed to break a lot of functionality with just "style" changes so the branch was abandoned; we'll have to revisit this later
-- delete confirmation broken and AI just running in circles so we'll come back to that later
 - animate cool 3d dice roll on screen
     - only showing on the reroll, not the initial roll (not working consistently)
     - often have to hard-reload a page to see the dice; seems navigating around causes them to stop working